-An analysis of changes in the provision for performance guarantees and legal claims is provided in Note 21.
+An analysis of changes in the provision for performance guarantees and legal claims during the year ended 31 December 2024 is provided in Note 21.

 21. Credit loss expense and other impairment

 The table below shows the ECL charges on financial instruments for the year ended 31 December 2024: